-I am amenable to reviewing your practice issue spotting exercises, or reviewing your outlines of answers to practice questions, or practice answers to essay problems during the semester provided you have first studied the exam preparation material posted to the web course.
+I am amenable to reviewing your practice issue spotting exercises, or reviewing your outlines of answers to practice questions, or practice answers to essay problems, or some portion of an essay problem, during the semester provided you have first studied the exam preparation material posted to the web course.
 If you wait until close to the end of the semester to submit any such work product to me for review and comment, you will run the risk that I will not have sufficient time to provide feedback to you before the final exam is administered to the class.
 I do not critique student course outlines.